yepistream/SimpleThreeJSElements/README.md

 ```javascript
 constructor(innerHTML, target, offset, scaleDistance, resizeOnlyText)
 ```
-Creates a new `SmartFloatingPanel` instance.
+Creates a new `HTMLOverlay3D` instance.

 - `innerHTML`: The HTML content for the panel.
 - `target`: The 3D object to track.